Solomon's Song of Songs

 My head is wet with dew,

 My hair drenched in the damp of night.
+But I have taken off my robes,

 How can I dress again?